Skip to main content

 • HTTP Practical Demonstration with unique filename

-When ordering a certificate, you select a DCV method to demonstrate control over the domain on the order.
-On the certificate's Order details page, use the DCV method selected during the order process to complete the domain validation.
+While ordering a certificate, you select a DCV method to demonstrate control over the domains on the order.
+On the certificate's Order details page, use the DCV method selected during the order process to validate domains.
 You can always switch validation methods if needed.

 • Demonstrating control over domains on DV/OV/EV TSL/SSL certificate orders

-When ordering a certificate, you select a DCV method to demonstrate control over the domains on the order.
-On the certificate's Order details page, use the DCV method selected during the order process to complete the domain validation.
+While ordering a certificate, you select a DCV method to demonstrate control over the domains on the order.
+On the certificate's Order details page, use the DCV method selected during the order process to validate the domains.
 You can always switch validation methods if needed.

 • Domain prevalidation